-What do I do to submit an article in the GGSQ for possible publication?
+How do I submit an article for possible publication in the GGSQ?

 The Georgia Genealogical Society Quarterly seeks to advance Georgia genealogical scholarship.
 We are looking for well researched and documented case studies and methodological articles.
 While family histories that are mostly vital statistics are not of general interest, submissions about a family that needed special methods to determine the relationships or a correction to a previously published family history are welcome.